 Rob, welcome to OTI!
-I know you’ve only been with us a short time, but when you look at the commercial buildings industry, do you see any parallels with the aviation industry when you started there 20-or-so years ago?
+I know you’ve only been with us a short time, but let’s look at the commercial buildings industry.
+Do you see any parallels with the aviation industry when you started there 20-or-so years ago?

-When I look at commercial buildings industry today, I see many parallels to the aviation industry at that time.
-Sensors and meters on assets generating data that is available through a common, standard infrastructure and an industry that is looking for commercially available software solutions to optimize the operations of their assets.
+When I look at commercial buildings today, I see many parallels to the aviation industry at that time.
+Sensors and meters generate data.
+That data is available through a common, standard infrastructure.
+And the industry is looking for commercially available software to optimize the operations of their assets.

-At this point of technological advancement, would you say software is built on the same principles no matter the industry?
+At this point, is software built on the same principles no matter the industry?
 Is this a development advantage?

-Right now, enabling technologies have made it so that software development efforts for individual industries can move much faster to deployment.
-The commercial buildings industry doesn’t have to invest in an infrastructure like the aviation industry did several decades ago, it can leverage the infrastructure and technological advances that are now available to all industries.
+Right now, enabling technologies have made it so that software can move much faster to deployment.
+The commercial buildings industry doesn’t have to invest in an infrastructure like the aviation industry did several decades ago.
+Instead, it can leverage the infrastructure and technologies that are now available to all industries.
 I’m thinking the Industrial Internet (also known as the Internet of Things or IoT) and the Cloud in particular.
-So, we don’t have to build nearly as much enabling tech just to get started on industry solutions – which is a huge development advantage compared to 20 years ago.
+So, we’re not building nearly as much enabling tech just to get started.
+This is a huge development advantage.

 What are some challenges you ran up against with your airline asset management software?
 Have you identified any particular hurdles yet in the commercial buildings space?

-Aviation is a heavily regulated industry – only other industries I can think of that would be more regulated than aviation are nuclear and potentially healthcare – so the regulatory and compliance aspects required in the software were quite high.
+Aviation is heavily regulated.
+The only industries I can think of that are more regulated are nuclear and potentially healthcare.
+So regulatory and compliance factored heavily into the software we built.
 Also, aircraft and aircraft engines are large, expensive and complex assets requiring equally large and complex organization to manage them.
 When you add in the operational context – the assets are continuously moving all over the world! – the result is a set of requirements for a very large and complicated set of software solutions.

 Another challenge we continuously confronted as we were trying to build a commercial solution was vastly different legacy systems within organizations with little existing integration or standardization.
 This made projects longer and much more complex.
 We also found that while we were on the way to building a standard commercial solution, it was difficult to move aircraft operators away from of their unique requirements.
 This resulted in highly configurable systems that are frankly difficult to build and maintain, and projects that had a lot of customizations.
 That’s difficult to scale.